 - Vegans also have a least one choice available for each meal of the day as well as some snacks

 The Turned Turtle Bar and Restaurant is unlike any other on Little Corn Island.
 With a bistro style and beach setting, we offer some of the most mouth watering fare on the island.
-Our quality service, great tasting food and unique beach atmosphere we hope will make you want to dine with us again and again.
+Our quality service, consistently great tasting food and unique beach atmosphere we hope will make you want to dine with us again and again.

 Our goal is to have North American quality food, timeliness, cleanliness and service that puts The Turned Turtle in a class by itself on Little Corn Island.
 You can expect quality service, excellent food and a friendly greeting from one of our Nicaraguan service staff.
-In fact, our all Nicaraguan staff go out of their way to show you island hospitality and serve up tasty food all in half the time of the typical island restaurant.
+In fact, our all Nicaraguan staff go out of their way to show you island hospitality and serve up tasty food all in half the time (or less) of the typical island restaurant.

 Please don’t get the wrong impression!
 We are still on a remote tropical island, dealing with a long supply line and a myriad of issues and challenges that can have an impact on our guests’ experience (both good and bad).
 Even with the numerous challenges of running a restaurant on an isolated tropical island, we offer a dynamic menu with fresh, high quality food prepared and cooked with love.